TimDavid1111/daily-automation/QUICKSTART.md

 - Verify your webhook is active in Notion integration settings
 - Status should show ✅ Active, not ⚠️ Pending
+- Ensure `data_source.content_updated` event is selected in the subscription

 **Integration doesn't have access**

 - Go to your database in Notion
 - Click "..." → Connections
-- Ensure your integration is connected
+- Ensure your integration is connected **to the database itself** (not just individual pages)
+- The integration needs database-level access to receive `data_source.content_updated` events

 ### Events Received But Not Processing